 We have to assume this self-criticism and we have to break with the practices that made us a rigid organization.
 We have to overcome attitudes that weaken our capacity for innovation and change.

-Let us recover our initiative, recover our strength, to represent the best causes, to offer the ways of peace, to respond to injustices.
+Let us recover our initiative, recover our strength, represent the best causes, offer ways of peace, to respond to injustices.

 Let's recover those values.
 Let's do it in this campaign.
 Let's start by affirming our identity, our militant pride, and affirming our independence from the Government.

 It is time for a new economic impulse; It is time to grow without losing financial stability or price stability.
 The economy, beyond the technical goals, has to be at the service of Mexicans.

-Therefore, the new economic growth has to be distributed with greater equity, with growing jobs, with sufficient income.
+Therefore, the new economic growth has to be distributed with greater equity, growing jobs, with sufficient income.

 Let's not leave the slightest doubt: Mexico will close this century with a much stronger economy.
 There are the conditions to do it, society demands it.

 The task of growth with stability will be for all Mexicans.

 It is time for a trust for all, to translate good national finances into good family finances.

-It is time to convert economic stability into better income for the worker, in a better income for the farmer, for the farmer or for the merchant, for the employee or for the clerk, for the artisan or the professional, for the intellectual and for the teachers and teachers of Mexico.
+It is time to convert economic stability into better income for the worker, in a better income for the farmer, for the farmer or the merchant, for the employee or the clerk, for the artisan or the professional, for the intellectual, and the teachers and teachers of Mexico.

-It is time for effective support and the boost to the effort made by women and men at the head of a micro, small and medium enterprises.
+It is time for effective support and the boost to the effort made by women and men at the head of micro, small and medium enterprises.
 That they are led to overcome their difficulties, that they are supported to expand their businesses with better technologies to make them more competitive in the markets.